ddhuri/jugaad_products/README.txt

   - Install the Jugaad Patches module as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.

+  - Add below snippet in your main composer.json file and run the composer require ‘drupal/jugaad_products:dev-main’ to download the module and it's dependencies.
+      "repositories": [
+              {
+                  "type": "vcs",
+                  "url": "git@github.com:ddhuri/jugaad_products"
+              }
+          ],